Jing Ulrich: Deutsche Bank

 From 2003 to 2005, Ulrich was managing director of Greater China equities at Deutsche Bank.
-Before joining Deutsche Bank, Ulrich spent seven years at CLSA Asia-Pacific Markets, where she led the top-ranked team covering the China market.
+Before joining Deutsche Bank, Ulrich spent seven years at CLSA Asia-Pacific Markets, based in New York and Hong Kong, where she led the top-ranked team covering the region.

-J.P.
-Morgan
+JPMorgan

 Ulrich is currently vice chairman of investment banking at JPMorgan, which she joined in 2005 as a managing director.
 Since 2021, she has been based in New York.
-She provides strategic advice to the firm’s senior global clients across various sectors, including capital raising and other investment-banking services for transformative companies in the technology, industrial, healthcare, and consumer markets.
+She provides strategic advice to the firm's senior global clients across various sectors, including capital raising and other investment-banking services for transformative companies in the technology, industrial, and consumer markets.
 Educated at Harvard and Stanford universities, Ulrich helps foster greater East-West collaboration while providing guidance on business and investment strategies for leading enterprises, private equity, and sovereign wealth funds from North America, Asia Pacific, and Europe.

-Ulrich created and ran J.P.Morgan's China-investment summit that brought together, from forty countries, over two thousand fund managers, corporate executives, and outside experts to discuss opportunities for investing in China.
-Conferences run by Ulrich included keynote speeches by former officials such as Chinese Premier Zhu Rongji, U.S. President Bill Clinton, Secretary of State Henry Kissinger, and U.K. Prime Minister Tony Blair.
+Ulrich created and ran JPMorgan's China-investment summit that brought together, from forty countries, over two thousand fund managers, corporate executives, and outside experts to discuss opportunities for investing in China.
+Conferences run by Ulrich included keynote speeches by former officials such as Chinese premier Zhu Rongji, U.S. president Bill Clinton, Secretary of State Henry Kissinger, and UK prime minister Tony Blair.

-As an advisor to the world’s largest asset-management companies, sovereign-wealth and pension funds, Ulrich’s views influence the allocation of trillions of dollars in assets.
-She has also served as an advisor to foreign institutions making overseas investments.
+As an advisor to the world's largest asset-management companies, sovereign-wealth and pension funds, Ulrich's views influence the allocation of trillions of dollars in assets.

 Print and TV media have often interviewed Ulrich for her views on China.
 Before returning to the U.S. to focus on investment banking, she was a frequent guest of Maria Bartiromo on CNBC's Closing Bell investor news program.
 She also appeared on the PBS Nightly Business Report.
 In Asia she regularly spoke on Bloomberg Television.
-Ulrich’s views, interviews, and columns have often appeared in publications such as The Financial Times, The New York Times, and The Wall Street Journal.
+Ulrich’s views, interviews, and columns have often appeared in publications such as the Financial Times, The New York Times, and The Wall Street Journal.